syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Grid-Layout.md

 {% endhighlight %}
 {% highlight vb %}
 ' Create objects for GridColumnSpanDescriptor
-Dim csd0 As New GridColumnSpanDescriptor("EmployeeID")
+Dim csd0 As New GridColumnSpanDescriptor("ProductID")
-Dim csd1 As New GridColumnSpanDescriptor("Address")
+Dim csd1 As New GridColumnSpanDescriptor("ProductName")
-Dim csd2 As New GridColumnSpanDescriptor("City")
+Dim csd2 As New GridColumnSpanDescriptor("SupplierID")
-Dim csd3 As New GridColumnSpanDescriptor("Country")
+Dim csd3 As New GridColumnSpanDescriptor("CategoryID")

 ' Add the required ranges for the created object csd0.Range = GridRangeInfo.Cells(0, 0, 1, 0)